coderofsalvation/debootstrap-container/README.md

 * I want to run node- or apache/lighttpd applications in a container
 * I want to ssh to a container and feel like I have root-access
 * I want to be somewhat compatible with docker
-* I want dont want to waste diskspace (bare debootstrap container is 124mb)
+* Doesnt use too much diskspace (bare debootstrap container is 124mb)

 ### Docker compatibility